Over the last few weeks, we’ve talked about five specific benefits that Business Agility can bring to your organization. Among them are:

 Not learning from failure

-To do this, you have to examine and understand every part of your systems, persevere through system failure, and then rebuild to improve for the future.
+To do this, you have to examine and understand every part of your system, persevere through system failure, and then rebuild to improve for the future.

 Conclusion